fancidev/qtinter/README.md

 wake up until some IO is available.

-We refer to code that runs (from the Qt event loop) after `select` yields and before `_run_once` is called again as _foreign code_.
-We must examine and handle the implications of such foreign code.
+We refer to code that runs (from the Qt event loop) after `select` yields and before `_run_once` is called again as _injected code_.
+We must examine and handle the implications of such code.

-We do this by fitting foreign code execution into the standalone asyncio event loop model.
-Specifically, we treat foreign code as if they were scheduled with `call_soon_threadsafe`, which wakes up the selector and executes the code.  _With_ some loss of generality, we assume no IO event nor timed callback is ready at the exact same time, so that the scheduler will be put back into blocking `select` immediately after the code finishes running (unless the code calls `stop`).
-This simplification is acceptable because the precise timing of multiple IO or timer events should never be relied upon.
+We do this by fitting injected code execution into the standalone asyncio event loop model.
+Specifically, we treat injected code as if they were scheduled with `call_soon_threadsafe`, which wakes up the selector and executes the code.  _With_ some loss of generality, we assume no IO event nor timed callback is ready at the exact same time, so that the scheduler will be put back into blocking `select` immediately after the code finishes running (unless the code calls `stop`).
+This simplification is acceptable because the precise timing of multiple IO or timer events should not be relied upon.

-In practice, we cannot actually wake up the asyncio scheduler every time foreign code is executed, firstly because there's no way to hook to every Qt callback and secondly because doing so would be highly inefficient.
+In practice, we cannot actually wake up the asyncio scheduler every time injected code is executed, firstly because there's no way to detect their execution and secondly because doing so would be highly inefficient.
-Instead, we _assume_ that foreign code that does not access the event loop object or its selector is benign enough to be treated as _independent_ from the asyncio event loop ecosystem and may be safely ignored.
+Instead, we _assume_ that injected code which does not access the event loop object or its selector is benign enough to be treated as _independent_ from the asyncio event loop ecosystem and may be safely ignored.

-This leaves us to just consider foreign code that accesses the event loop object or its selector and examine its impact on scheduling.
+This leaves us to just consider injected code that accesses the event loop object or its selector and examine its impact on scheduling.
 The scheduler depends on three things:  the `_ready` queue for "soon" callbacks, the `_scheduled` queue for timer callbacks, and `_selector` for IO events.
-If the foreign code modifies any of these things, it needs to be handled.
+If the injected code touches any of these things, it needs to be handled.

 While the public interface of `AbstractEventLoop` has numerous methods, the methods that modify those three things boil down to `call_soon`, `call_at`, `call_later`, (arguably) `stop`, and anything that modifies the selector (proactor).
-When any of these happens, we physically or logically wake up the selector.
+When any of these happens, we physically or logically wake up the selector to simulate a `call_soon_threadsafe` call.

 ## History